shirazisam/2024-DEV1-005-DevelopmentBooks/README.md

 ```
 mvnw install
 ```
-make sure your JAVA_HOME environment variable is set correctly
+make sure your ```JAVA_HOME``` environment variable is set correctly

-- run the application
+- launch the application:
 ```
 mvnw spring-boot:run
 ```
-- Run the app from a browser, or Postman using the following URL:
+- Access the app from a browser, or Postman using the following URL:
 ```
 http://localhost/bnp-kata/books?nrbooks=12
 ```
-the above command will randomly generate 12 books of Book 1 to Book 5.
+The above command will randomly generate 12 books of Book 1 to Book 5.
 The output will be a JSON object with information about:
 - Book price
 - List of books